Amazon posts loss as online sales falter

 But elsewhere growth showed marked slowdown - especially in its international business, where sales sank 6%.

 Expenses are also rising rapidly.
-Inflation added $6bn in expense in the quarter, executives said.
+Inflation added $2bn in expense in the quarter, while costs more within the firm's control also hurt, executives said.
 The company is also facing a widening unionising drive in the US.

 Shares in the firm sank more than 7% in after-hours trade.
 And concerns spread to other online retailers, adding to the fears in US markets, which have headed down in recent weeks.

-Strong results from Apple helped to relieve some of those worries.
+Strong results from Apple initially appeared to help relieve some of those worries.

 The iPhone maker said sales rose 9% year-on-year, to $97.3bn, and profits climbed more than 10% to $25bn.